ucdcsl55/Dog-Breed-Classifier/README.md

 (ii) __Transfer Learning__ - apply on an existing pre-trained model architecture.
 This provides an accuracy on the test set of 72%.

   As this approach is using an existing pre-trained model, it makes the codes lot easier.
-All we need to add a last linear layer
+All we need is to add a last linear layer.

         # Check the number of dog breed in the training dataset
         num_dog_breed = len(train_data.class_to_idx)
         # Update the last layer